babbaluce86/DA-Commodity-Trading/README.md

 # DA-Power-Trading
-Some strategies for short term trading in the UK power market
+Some strategies for short term trading in some power market

-This is a project that aims to create some exploratory trading strategies based on power market fundamentals in UK.
+This is a project that aims to create some exploratory trading strategies based on power market fundamentals.

 Notebook ImbalanceUK.ipynb